JvanKatwijk/qt-dab/README.md

 although not in native format.

 Qt-DAB obviously supports:
- * reading (and writing) ".sdr" type files from the input, where ".sdr" type is a form of ".wav" file with IQ samples with fixed inputrate of 2048000 samples per secnd.
+ * reading (and writing) ".sdr" type files from the input, where ".sdr" type is a form of ".wav" file with IQ samples with fixed inputrate of 2048000 samples per second.
 Qt-DAB generates such files.
 As an extension to classical **RIFF** files that are limited to 4 Gb, Qt-DAB is able to handle (i.e. generate and read)
 ".wav" files with a size  **larger than 4 Gb**, their type is **BW64**.

 ![7.2](/res/read_me/riff-reader-large.png?raw=true)